 How Tickets Affect a Minnesota Drivers License

-Receiving a traffic ticket in Minnesota may require you to pay traffic fines and may bring you various penalties, such as a suspension or a revocation of your driver's license.
-Drivers who commit a high number of traffic violations within five years will get a suspended driver's license.
+Receiving a traffic ticket in Minnesota may require you to pay traffic fines and may bring you various penalties, such as a suspension or a revocation of your driver’s license.
+Drivers who commit a high number of traffic violations within five years will get a suspended driver’s license.
 A revoked driving license will be issued to drivers who commit too many major offenses within a period of five years.
-Therefore, make sure to dismiss traffic tickets in MN or pay traffic fines on time in order to avoid such penalties that affect your driver's license.
+Therefore, make sure to appeal or pay on time in order to avoid such penalties that affect your driver’s license.

 Minnesota Car Insurance Fines and Violations